 - Balance transfer credit card.
-Transfer your credit card debt to a new card to manage your payments — often with a promotional 0% APR.
+Transfer your debt to a new card to manage your payments — often with a promotional 0% APR.

 - Debt consolidation loan.
-Move all of your debts into one place with one fixed monthly repayment over a set period of time — ideally with more competitive rates and terms.
+Condense your debts into one payment over a set period — ideally with more competitive rates and terms.

 - Debt relief.
 As a last resort, you can hire a debt relief company to negotiate better rates and terms or lower your balance for a full repayment.

 Withdrawing from your retirement account early can get you out of debt faster, and you may not have to pay a penalty if you meet certain criteria.
 But most people are penalized — in addition to losing part of their savings.

 Not sure it’s the best choice for you?
 Check out our guide to debt consolidation to learn about your other options.

 Can I take money out of my IRA and put it back in 60 days?You can — and you won’t have to pay any taxes or fees as long as you return the money to an investment account within 60 days.
 This is known as a rollover and can apply to transferring funds to a different account or returning them to the same one.
 How this works can get tricky, so you might want to consult a tax adviser first.

 Does an IRA withdrawal count as earned income?

 It does, unless you meet the criteria for exemption from taxes and fees.
 This not only means you’ll have to pay taxes on the funds you withdraw, but you could also end up in a higher tax bracket because of the additional income.